simonw/download-esm/README.md

 ## Usage

-To download Observable Plot and all of its dependencies as EcmaScript modules:
+To download Observable Plot and all of its dependencies as ECMAScript modules:

     download-esm @observablehq/plot